-General areas: Food consumption, food retailing, agriculture; Animal studies, human-animal relations; Care practices in human health and/or animal health; Human-technology relations in health or agriculture/food contexts; The politics of the sentient being; Care practices for the sentient; Theories of matter and materiality in the social sciences; Experimental practices.
-Specific topics: Innovations in food retail supply chains
+General areas: Ecological citizenship; Food consumption, food retailing, agriculture; Human-animal relations; Human-microbial relations; Care practices and commercial supply chain practices in laboratory animal research; Human - non-human relations, particularly in relation to antimicrobial resistance in health or agriculture/food retail contexts; The politics of the sentient being; Care practices for the sentient; Theories of matter and materiality in the social sciences.

 General areas: Fluvial geomorphology and ecology interactions; Restoration and sediment management in rivers; Long term records of sediment fluxes from river systems; Long term Coastal morphodynamics.
 Specific topics: Quantifying long term sediment response to environmental forcing (climate, land use) using lake sediments; Understanding geomorphic controls on Salmon habitat and population dynamics; Reconstructing salmon populations from lake sediments; Reconstructing the historical storm records from former estuary sediments; The role of large wood in controlling riverine sediment budgets.